zakattack9/WRaPiC/README.md

 # exit nano

 chsh -s $(which zsh)
-# close the shell and log back into the RPi
+# close the shell and ssh back into the RPi
 ```

 ## References